Parliamentary.ai

 Government Spending

-The bill doesn't directly specify government spending figures.
-However, implementing the new regulations, including oversight, observation, and potential incident response, will likely lead to increased expenditure.
-The exact amount is not detailed within the provided bill text.
+The bill doesn't directly specify government spending.
+However, implementing the new regulations, including oversight, independent observers, and reporting mechanisms, will likely incur additional costs for the government.

 Groups Affected

-• Ministry of Defence: Will face significant restrictions on the movement of nuclear materials.
+• Ministry of Defence: Significant changes to their operations regarding the handling and transportation of nuclear materials.

-• Local Authorities: Will be responsible for appointing independent observers for permitted transportation of DNM.
+• Local Authorities: Responsible for appointing independent observers for permitted decommissioning transports.

 Full Text